liuyxpp/MakiePublication.jl/README.md

 * Star the package on [github.com](https://github.com/liuyxpp/MakiePublication.jl).
 * File an issue or make a pull request on [github.com](https://github.com/liuyxpp/MakiePublication.jl).
-* Pull requests of new schemes for other publishers are highly appreciated.
+* Pull requests of new schemes for other publishers and journals are highly appreciated.
 * Contact the author via email <lyx@fudan.edu.cn>.